 Tippers are not as gentle as tankers, but the extent of the damage depends on the way that the driver operates them.
 You need skilled, trained operators for both types of truck.
 An unskilled driver operating a tanker may do more harm than a skilled driver operating a tipper.
 However, a skilled driver operating both will get better results with a tanker than a tipper.
 We only use skilled, trained drivers for our deliveries.

-Wood pellets are delivered under significant pressure.
-That pressure feeds through to the store.
-If the store is not perfectly sealed (and most are not), the pressure will force the dust towards the cracks and out into the surrounding area.
+If the store becomes pressurised and is not perfectly sealed, the air will escape through any gaps and out into the surrounding area.
 If there are no gaps to start with, they may be created as the pressure increases in the store.
 Escaping dust is unpleasant, messy and hazardous (if the dust is inhaled or if it settles and is then ignited, causing an explosion).

-The suction system connected to the outlet by a Storz 110A connector.
+The suction system connects to the outlet by a Storz 110A or Camlock 4" male connector.
 The vacuum sucks from the store and blows into a "sock", which catches the dust.
 Although some people refer to this as "dust extraction", in reality, the fan does not extract all or even most of the dust blown into the store.
 That is not its main purpose, although it does extract some of the dust.
-Its main purpose is to reduce the pressure in the store and therefore reduce the amount of dust that finds its way out into the surrounding area, and ensure a good pressure gradient along the pipes to minimise degradation.
+Its main purpose is to reduce the pressure in the store, to prevent damage to the store, reduce the amount of dust that finds its way out into the surrounding area, and ensure a good pressure gradient along the pipes to minimise degradation.

 It is highly recommended to use suction on deliveries to most (but not all) types of store.
-If you want suction during delivery, you must (a) provide an outlet with a Storz 110A connector, (b) provide an electric socket within a practical distance of the parking place for the truck, to plug the suction system into, and (c) check that your supplier will send a truck equipped with a proper suction system - one designed to extract at least as much air as is blown in to the store.
+If you want suction during delivery, you must (a) provide an outlet with a suitable connector, (b) provide a 13A 240V electric socket within 20 metres of the outlet, to plug the suction system into, and (c) check that your supplier will send a truck equipped with a proper suction system - one designed to extract at least as much air as is blown in to the store.